techBeck03/hx-custom-c1/README.md

          cm-2:
            ansible_use: admin
    ```
    `cm-1` and `cm-2` in the code above are the fqdn or IP address of the CRM master for a given hyperflex cluster.
 Only one entry is needed per cluster.
+The `connection_type` value will be covered in more detail in a later step.

 4. Copy the example `group_vars` file